patrickcping/dvtf-pingctl/README.md

 ## Flow Validation (for use with the `davinci_flow` resource)

 Validate the JSON export file as an input to the "davinci_flow" Terraform provider resource.

+Supports only exports without subflows (as per the Terraform provider).

 Examples: